 What’s Wrong with Class Warfare, Anyway?

 This morning marked the first time that I heard someone ask the seemingly obvious question: “What’s so wrong with using the term ‘class warfare’?”
-And while this may just as likely have been said, though for entirely different reasons, by the likes of Sean Hannity or Mark Levine as by Rachael Maddow or Al Sharpton, this question was instead posed by the endearingly buffoonish mind of Donny Deutsch, chairman of Deutsch Inc. and frequent contributor to MSNBC’s Morning Joe program.
+And while this may just as likely have been said, though for entirely different reasons, by the likes of Sean Hannity or Mark Levine as by Rachael Maddow or Al Sharpton, this question was instead posed by the endearingly buffoonish Donny Deutsch, chairman of Deutsch Inc. and frequent contributor to MSNBC’s Morning Joe program.

-In this way rich people do not inherently represent the opposition; the opposition is rather those who believe that a system which produces a concentration of wealth amongst 1% of the population is justified.
+In this way rich people do not inherently represent the opposition; the opposition is rather those who believe that a system that produces a concentration of wealth among 1% of the population is justified.
 And because an ideology doesn’t care about the money in one’s bank account, one may find rich advocates of the Occupy movement as well as poor people who defend a corrupt and imbalanced economic structure.
 This explains in part why Fox News, the Tea Party and Libertarianism have become so popular—their massive popularity cannot be wholly derived from among the 1%.
 And so there are plenty of Joe the Plumbers who yet believe that the nation’s economic class system is designed to reward anyone who takes advantage of it and plenty of Libertarians who believe that all citizens should remain beholden to corporate interests.
 Less a mark of inconsistency, the fact that there are 99%-ers who side with 1% interests and 1%-ers who side with 99% interests speaks to the inherent consistency of ideological differences.
 It furthermore speaks to the need for movements like OWS to cohere around a clear set of ideological principles, and class warfare is a suitable enough term to describe them.

 In this way the ‘class warfare’ does not and cannot be a battle between those who have money and those who do not, between two opposing identities defined by their relative subject positions.
-It must rather be a contest between two opposing beliefs about how the system that produces this inequality should be corrected, a contrast between those who believe that our system is justified and those who believe it is not.
+Instead it must be a contest between two opposing beliefs about how the system that produces this inequality should be corrected, a contrast between those who believe that our system is justified and those who believe it is not.
 In this way does Donny Deutsch’s criticism of his fellow millionaire Hamptons residents’ vehement resistance to tax increases and increased financial regulations make sense when he asks the question: “why in God’s name aren’t we openly embracing the term ‘class warfare’?”